ShihPingLin/ShihPingLin/README.md

 - 👋 Hi, I’m @ShihPingLin
-- 👀 I’m interested in Data Science and Web Programming.
+- 👀 I’m interested in Machine Learning, Data Science, Signal Processing, and Web Programming
-- 🌱 I’m currently learning Deep Learning.
+- 🌱 I’m currently learning Deep Learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 My email is tommy787576@gmail.com

 <!---
 ShihPingLin/ShihPingLin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.